inducer/pycuda/doc/source/driver.rst

   and :option:`-code` options on the :program:`nvcc` command line.
 If `arch` is `None`, it defaults to the current context's device's compute capability.
   If `code` is `None`, it will not be specified.

+  `cache_dir` gives the directory used for compiler caching.
+It has a sensible per-user default.
+If it is set to `False`, caching is disabled.

   This class exhibits the same public interface as :class:`Module`, but does not inherit from it.